Foot Care Nurse Certification Board

 Certified Foot care Nurse- CFCN National Competencies Standards

-A foot care nurse organization, a division of the National Association of Holistic Health Practitioners a not for profit organization that promotes the highest standards of the certified foot care nurse - CFCN in Canada and abroad
+A foot care nurse organization, a division of the National Association of Holistic Health Practitioners a not for profit organization that promotes the highest standards of the certified foot care nurse - CFCN in Canada

 The certified foot care nurse - CFCN is able to:

 - Identify what Basic and Advanced Nursing Foot Care is and the role of the nurse in providing foot care treatment within the nurse scope of practice.

 - Describe the basic pathophysiology of diabetes including characteristic signs and symptoms as per the Canadian Diabetes Association clinical practice guidelines 2013 and Diabetes Canada 2018..